 transaction_id is used by Metronome to ignore duplicate events.
 Once a usage event has been accepted with a given transaction ID, subsequent events within the next 34 days with the same ID will be treated as duplicates and ignored.
 The

-timestamp needs to be an RFC 3339 string, such as
+timestamp needs to be an RFC 3339 string with a 4-digit year, such as

 2021-01-23T01:23:45Z.
 When querying usage data or producing an invoice, this field will be used to select only events that happened in a certain time range.
 Timestamps more than 24 hours in the future will be rejected by the API.